ambrop72/aprinter/README.md

   * Locate the main source file corresponding to the target, which is `main/aprinter-SOURCE.cpp`.
     Here, `SOURCE` defaults to the target name if it is not defined in the target definition.
   * Examine the main file and adapt it to your liking.
+  * If you want to build using Nix, skip these remaining steps and see the Nix section.
+In this case, you are on your own with uploading the firmware.
   * To install the toolchain and other dependnecies: `./build.sh <target> install`
   * Note that for AVR, you will still need `avrdude` preinstalled.
   * To build: `./build.sh <target> build`